State's coronavirus cases surge by 4,471, deaths rise by 77

 Miami-Dade rose to 3,605 with 68 more in seven days.
 Broward is at 1,520 with an increase of 14.
 St. Lucie has gone up by 13 deaths compared with Martin by 10, Indian River by 4 and Okeechobee by 1.

-Palm Beach County's death count is higher than 20 states, including Kentucky's 1,396 with 16 added Friday.
+Palm Beach County's death count is higher than 20 states, including Kentucky's 1,396 with no data reported Saturday.

 Pinellas increased by 1 to 816 deaths in fourth place and Hillsborough by 2 to 759 in fifth place, Polk by 13 to 615 in sixth, Orange by 9 to 546 in seventh and Lee by 6 to 506.